Unstructured-IO/unstructured/README.md

 >>> elements = partition_text(filename="example-docs/fake-text.txt")
 ```

-## :coffee: Installation Instructions for Local Development

-The following instructions are intended to help you get up and running with `unstructured`
-locally if you are planning to contribute to the project.

-* Using `pyenv` to manage virtualenv's is recommended but not necessary
-	* Mac install instructions.
-See [here](https://github.com/Unstructured-IO/community#mac--homebrew) for more detailed instructions.
-		* `brew install pyenv-virtualenv`
-	  * `pyenv install 3.8.17`
-  * Linux instructions are available [here](https://github.com/Unstructured-IO/community#linux).

-* Create a virtualenv to work in and activate it, e.g. for one named `unstructured`:

-	`pyenv  virtualenv 3.8.17 unstructured` <br />
-	`pyenv activate unstructured`

-* Run `make install`

-* Optional:
-  * To install models and dependencies for processing images and PDFs locally, run `make install-local-inference`.
-  * For processing image files, `tesseract` is required.
-See [here](https://tesseract-ocr.github.io/tessdoc/Installation.html) for installation instructions.
-  * For processing PDF files, `tesseract` and `poppler` are required.
-The [pdf2image docs](https://pdf2image.readthedocs.io/en/latest/installation.html) have instructions on installing `poppler` across various platforms.

-Additionally, if you're planning to contribute to `unstructured`, we provide you an optional `pre-commit` configuration
-file to ensure your code matches the formatting and linting standards used in `unstructured`.
-If you'd prefer not having code changes auto-tidied before every commit, you can use  `make check` to see
-whether any linting or formatting changes should be applied, and `make tidy` to apply them.

-If using the optional `pre-commit`, you'll just need to install the hooks with `pre-commit install` since the
-`pre-commit` package is installed as part of `make install` mentioned above.
-Finally, if you decided to use `pre-commit`
-you can also uninstall the hooks with `pre-commit uninstall`.

 ## :clap: Quick Tour

 You can run this [Colab notebook](https://colab.research.google.com/drive/1U8VCjY2-x8c6y5TYMbSFtQGlQVFHCVIW) to run the examples below.